oracle-devrel/devo.tutorials/tf-101/2-experiencing-terraform.md

 {% slides %}
 {% imgx aligncenter assets/terraform-101.png 400 400 "Terraform 101" "Terraform 101 Tutorial Series" %}

 This next part in the series will give you all you need to begin harnessing the power of infrastructure-as-code (IaC) in your environment.
-Even if this is your first time using Terraform or you're just looking to get reacquainted, this will be the place for you.
+Even if this is your first time using Terraform or just looking to get reacquainted, this will be the place for you.
 In this article, we'll cover the basics of how Terraform works and then explore an actual working example.
-During the journey, we'll point out several invaluable resources that will essential to your future work with Terraform and managing your Oracle Cloud Infrastructure (OCI) environment.
+During the journey, we'll point out several resources essential to your future work with Terraform and managing your Oracle Cloud Infrastructure (OCI) environment.

-After going through this tutorial, you'll be able to better understand why IaC is so amazing and how it has gained so much traction.
+After going through this tutorial, you'll be able to better understand why IaC is amazing and how it has gained so much traction.
 You'll also learn how to harness IaC to improve the efficiency of managing your environment.

 Key topics covered in this tutorial:

 * Creating Terraform code files
-* Learning how to examine (interpet?) what Terraform proposes be done
+* Examining Terraform's resource configuration plans
 * Using Terraform to create a Virtual Cloud Network (VCN) and subnet
 * Organizing your Terraform code
 * An introduction to OCI Cloud Shell